sartography/cr-connect-tutorial/03_cr_connect_workflow/04_errors/01_api_error.rst

 Usage
 -----

-To use ApiError, you would first import it
+To use ApiError, you first need to import it.

 .. code-block::

   from crc.api.common import ApiError

-Then use it in a code block like a try/except,
+Then you can use it in a code block like a try/except,

 .. code-block::